Ifpatr1ck/DateTime/README.md

 # DateTime
-This repositories shows you how I learnd  DateTime.
+This work shows you how I learnd  DateTime.
 Work by 15.08.2023 from Omsk